RedHatInsights/insights-behavioral-spec/features/README.md

 * Check if ZooKeeper is running locally
 * Check if Kafka broker is running locally
 * Check if Kafka broker is running on expected port

+## `ccx-upgrades-inference/perform_inference.feature`

+* Check Inference Service response with no body is sent in the request
+* Check Inference Service response with an invalid body is used in the request
+* Check Inference Service response with an valid body with invalid data is used in the request
+* Check Inference Service response with an valid body with valid data is used in the request

+## `ccx-upgrades-inference/smoketests.feature`

+* Check if CCX Upgrade Risk Inference Service application is available
+* Check if CCX Upgrade Risk Inference Service can be run